brson/treasuretree/solana-hackathon.md

 > Are there any blogs or benchmarks about solana's jit compiler I can check out?

+They say

+> not yet, we haven't enabled it yet

 Maybe my skepticism is betrayed by the questions themselves, but I do suspect BPF provides little advantage to Solana,